Exyss/Exyss/README.md

 BSc and MSc in Computer Science @ Sapienza Università di Roma

-Interested in the study of algorithms, combinatorics and computational complexity.
+Interested in the study of complexity theory, algorithms and combinatorics.

 I'm also a huge movie nerd, check out my [Letterboxd](https://boxd.it/4GYA5) !
 </div>